 The most striking of the Ugarit poems is the epic of Ba'al's death and revival.
-A current interpretation of the myth is that it provides the mythical explanation for the annual cycle of death and resurrection in the seasons.
+It provides the mythical explanation for the annual cycle of death and resurrection in the seasons.
 It is suggested that the myth was re-enacted in mimetic ritual so that the forces of nature might be reactivated and fertility of soil, beast and man be ensured.

 In Canaan and the Eastern Mediterranean, the summers are hot and rainless, and all the rain falls in the winter, usually during and after violent storms and cloudbursts.
 Ba'al was the vividness of all vegetation.
 Different epics tell how after a long war against his brother Mot, Ugaritic god of the rainless season, associated with the underworld, Ba'al was killed.
 With his death, all growth ceased and life languished.

 Ba'al's sister, the "maiden 'Anat" came to the rescue and killed Mot, "With sword she doth cleave him, with fan she doth winnow him, With the fire she doth burn him, with handmill she grinds him.
 In the field she doth scatter his seed".
 'Anat carried Ba'al's body to a sacred mountain top.
 There she performed an elaborate sacrifice and brought Ba'al back to life as god of grain.